perfectlabel/perfectlabel-api-docs/Postman.md

 # Perfect Label and Postman
 This document descirbes how to try the API using Postman

-Before starting working with the API, it's required to contact Perfect Label support team and get an authentication token (please email support@perfectlabel.io to request it).
+Before starting to work with the API, it's required to contact Perfect Label support team and get an authentication token (please email support@perfectlabel.io to request it).

 ## Setting Up Postman